This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Pressure for 25 minutes at 10 pounds pressure, adjusting for altitude.
 Watch pressure throughout time and adjust heat as needed to stay at the 10 pounds of pressure.

-- After 25 minutes, remove from heat and allow to cool until pressure gauge shows zero.
+- After 25 minutes, remove from heat and allow to cool until the pressure gauge shows zero.
 Note: Adjust the time for your elevation according to the USDA canning guide.

 - Remove from canner and cool 12-24 hours.